100 Florida Trails®

 Latest update: December 2022

 The Florida Keys Overseas Heritage Trail begins in Key Largo at MM 106 and parallels the Overseas Highway (US 1) to MM 0 in historic Key West.
 As much of a "bike route" as a "bike trail," improvements continue, with over 90 miles now complete.
-Much is only 5' to 6' wide, and some is still bike lane or shared roadway.
-Yet every year, hundreds make the 106 mile trip as a 2-4 day ride.
-However, the average recreational biker would likely not consider this a fun trip, as much is very close to, or even on a busy roadway.
-Our website focus is on "safe off-street bike trails" in Florida, so for the thousands of recreational bikers who visit the Florida Keys every year, here we've highlighted trail sections that we consider to be the safest and best biking - suitable for everyone.
-(Map and photos below.)
+Much is only about 5' wide, and some is still bike lane only.
+Yet each year, many ride the 106 miles as a 2-4 day trip.
+However, the average recreational biker would not consider this to be a fun ride, as much is very close to, or even on a busy roadway.
+The focus of this website is on "safe off-street bike trails" in Florida, so for the thousands of recreational bikers who visit the Keys every year, here we highlight trail sections that we consider to be the safest and best biking option - suitable for all.
+(Map & photos below)

 Map - Bike Florida Keys